jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-containers.md

     ef587c7c7b73        ubuntu              "/bin/bash"         23 seconds ago      Up 22 seconds                           heuristic
     ```

     ```docker ps``` shows all the running containers, in this case the Ubuntu bash prompt we just exited.
 But we started and stopped a ```hello-world``` container earlier.
+Where is it?
 To see see all containers, both running and stopped, us the following command:

     ```
 	$ docker ps -a